 Aspirin and Cardiovascular Problems

-Some people with peripheral artery disease, or PAD, take aspirin to help their disorder.
+Some people with peripheral artery disease, or PAD, take aspirin to help their disorder (with their doctor’s advice).
 PAD usually affects arteries travelling to the legs.
 It's a condition in which an artery is narrowed by fatty deposits on the arterial lining.
 The narrowed passageway for blood flow increases the chance of blood clot formation.

-If you are at risk for developing a cardiovascular problem, talk to your doctor about the advisability of taking aspirin and about a suitable dose.
-Don't take the medication without your doctor's advice.
+If you are at risk for developing a cardiovascular problem or if you already have one, talk to your doctor about the advisability of taking aspirin.
+The doctor will know how the drug might affect your health and should know about the latest research.
+They will also be able to recommend a suitable dose if the drug is necessary.

-There is another possible benefit of aspirin which may be related to its ability to decrease inflammation.
-Aspirin may reduce the risk of some types of cancer, especially colorectal cancer.
+Aspirin may have another possible benefit that might be related to its ability to decrease inflammation.
+The medication may reduce the risk of some types of cancer, especially colorectal cancer.
 The picture is far from clear, however.
 In addition, as the video below points out, we shouldn’t expect aspirin to protect us from getting cancer if we perform activities known to promote the disease, such as smoking.